-As with directors past and present, I have been deeply conscious of the responsibility and privilege to be charged with the custodianship of the FRDC and with continually - sometimes radically - striving to improve the way it goes about achieving its mission.
+Directors, past and present, have been deeply conscious of the responsibility and privilege to be charged with the custodianship of the FRDC and with continually - sometimes radically - striving to improve the way it goes about achieving its mission.

-As you in turn meet this responsibility, I know that you will find much satisfaction in contributing to our great cause through your wise directorship.
+As you in turn meet this responsibility, you will find much satisfaction in contributing to FRDC's great cause through your wise directorship.